 Getting the Ingredients Wrong

 Getting the ingredients wrong might cause some issues when baking muffins.
-If you accidentally got the measurements wrong when putting together your muffin mix, then things will be thrown off.
+If you accidentally got the measurements wrong when putting together your muffin mix, things will be thrown off.

 Recipes give you recommended temperatures and baking times based on the exact measurements of the ingredients in the recipe.
-If things get thrown off significantly, then getting the right results will be more difficult.
+If things get thrown off significantly, getting the right results will be more difficult.

 For example, you could use too much flour or use one less egg than you needed to.
-If your muffins aren’t browning properly, then it’s also possible that they aren’t baking properly.
+If your muffins aren’t browning properly, it’s also possible that they aren’t baking properly.

 It’s always going to be wise to make sure that you double-check your ingredients to ensure that you get the measurements right.
 This helps you to prevent little mistakes that will hold you back from baking the muffins that you have been craving.